Things I learned at Pre-Kindergarten

 Me: (whispering) You can tell him its ok.

-The boy stopped fighting the nurses and crying and looked at Sean.
-Sean smiled.
+The boy stopped fighting the nurses and crying and looked at Tornado S. Tornado S smiled.

 The fight went out of the boy.
 He submitted to the prepping.

-Not too long after that, the anesthesioloigist came.
-He began with a lecture of laughing gas, aimed for a child much older than Sean.
+Not too long after that, the anesthesiologist came.
+He began with a lecture of laughing gas, aimed for a child much older than Tornado S.

 Dr: And everyone wanted to try it.
 They would pay to do it.
 Do you want to try it?